 Billy Apple: Life/Work by Christina Barton (Auckland University Press, 2020).
 This is the authoritative book on one of New Zealand’s most provocative and enigmatic artists.
-Tina Barton, director of the Adam Art Gallery, Wellington, gained unique access to Billy’s archive – and the artist himself – in order to research this fascinating monograph, from his RCA days in London, through the New York years, to his current practice.
+Tina Barton, director of the Adam Art Gallery, Wellington, gained unique access to Billy’s archive – and the artist himself – in order to research this fascinating monograph, from his RCA days in London, through the New York period, to his final years.
 Hardback, full colour, 400 pages.

 Our First Foreign War by Nigel Robson (Massey University Press, 2021).
 Impeccably researched from newspaper and official archives, this monumental and detailed study into the South African War looks not at the fighting itself, but at the impact on people and society.
 Soft cover, full colour, 416 pages.

 Endless Sea Text by Frances Walsh, photographs by Jane Ussher (Massey University Press, 2020).
 This beautifully written and presented book tells the history of Aotearoa’s connections with the sea, through selected artefacts from the New Zealand Maritime Museum in Auckland.
 Hardback, full colour, 264 pages.

 Te Hei Tiki: An enduring treasure in a cultural continuum by Dougal Austin (Te Papa Press, 2019).
 Dougal presents a history and appraisal of the Māori human figure adornments known as hei tiki, drawing chiefly on the outstanding examples in the collection of the Museum of New Zealand Te Papa Tongarewa.
 Hardback, full colour, 288 pages.